blarer/youtube-sentiment-extension/README.md

         * Overall Sentiment of Key Discussions (Positive, Negative, Neutral counts).
         * A list of "Key Discussion Points," each with its sentiment, a summary, and the number of comments in that point.
         * Clicking "View All Comments in this Point" will expand to show the actual comments contributing to that discussion.
-5.  **Dark Mode:** Use the "Dark Mode" toggle in the top right of the overlay to switch between light and dark themes.
-Your preference will be saved.
-6.  **Close Overlay:** Click the "X" button in the top right of the overlay to close it.
+5.  **Close Overlay:** Click the "X" button in the top right of the overlay to close it.

 ## Troubleshooting